Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 • He was a genius in battle, winning many wars, but in the end he left France smaller than he had found it.
 He was a brilliant military strategist, but in his ambition he over-extended himself.

-Whether autocratic or a revolutionary genius, few French are indifferent to Napoleon: he is the man the French love to hate but also hate to love.
+Whether autocratic or a revolutionary genius, few French are indifferent to Napoleon.
+He is the man the French love to hate and hate to love.

 Napoleon exile to Elba - satireExile to Elba